wszqkzqk/wszqkzqk.github.io/_posts/2025-11-21-GTK-Vala-Tutorial-Lunar-Calculation.md

     }

     /**
-     * Exports the lunar elevation data to a CSV file.
+     * Exports the lunar data to a CSV file.
      *
      * @param file The file to export the data to.
      */